 Make sure the woodstove you purchase has a little area for heating water and preparing food.
 It makes for the perfect slow-cooker.

 Bernard Preston is a self-confessed greenie; becoming resilient in the face of all the challenges associated with climate change initially takes quite a lot of hard work and expense.
-But now we have harvested rainwater and electricity, warmth from the logs our garden supplies and enough fresh produce, free from pesticides to feed an army.
+But now we have harvested rainwater, electricity and warmth from the logs our garden supplies; and enough fresh produce, free from pesticides to feed an army.

 The firewood processing equipment came in so useful this winter; unexpected heavy snow on the Drakensberg, and rain in our village meant not only a full-reservoir but also plenty of work sawing and splitting timber.